 A glorious word I use often to describe gym socks and other befouled items.

 meretricious (mer-i-TRISH-es) 1. attracting attention in a vulgar manner; plausible but false or insincere; specious.
 2. of or relating to prostitutes or prostitution.
+Click to receive the free Daily Vocabula.

 This word is both fun to say and interesting in meaning: although it sounds complimentary, it in fact tawdry or prostitute-like, from the Latin meretrix, which means whore.